ozonAB/justice-input-validation-go/README.md

 # justice-input-validation-go

-This is Accelbyte Justice Golang Input Validation package.
+This is AccelByte Justice Golang Input Validation package.
 This package is extending functionality from [govalidator](https://github.com/asaskevich/govalidator) and add some additional rule to it.

 ## Usage